-- 1. RATES FOR ONE (1) PATIENT: The schedule of maximum rates that may be charged for ambulance service for one (1) patient shall be reviewed by ICEMA on an annual basis. - 2.
-RATES FOR MULTIPLE PATIENTS: - a.
-Each additional stretcher or gurney patient carried at the same time may be charged the full base rate for the response to the call and half the mileage rate. - b.
-Each additional sit-up patient shall be charged half the base rate for response to the call and half the mileage rate. - c.
+1. RATES FOR ONE (1) PATIENT: The schedule of maximum rates that may be charged for ambulance service for one (1) patient shall be reviewed by ICEMA on an annual basis.

+RATES FOR MULTIPLE PATIENTS:

+- a.
+Each additional stretcher or gurney patient carried at the same time may be charged no more than the full base rate for the response to the call and half the mileage rate. - b.
+Each additional sit-up patient may be charged no more than half the base rate for response to the call and half the mileage rate. - c.
 The provider may prorate all mileage charges between all patients transported so that all patients are charged the same fee for mileage. - d.
 This section does not apply to contractual agreements. - 3.
 NO CHARGE TRANSPORTS: No charge shall be made for transporting uninjured or well persons who accompany a patient. - 4.
-COMPUTATION OF RATES: All rates are to be computed from the time the ambulance arrives for hire until the ambulance delivers the patient to the appropriate destination, and is discharged by the patient or his representative, attending physician, or emergency receiving facility. - 5.
-FEES FOR SERVICE, SUPPLIES AND EQUIPMENT: - a.
+COMPUTATION OF RATES: All rates are to be computed from the time the ambulance arrives for hire until the ambulance delivers the patient to the appropriate destination, and is discharged by the patient or his representative, attending physician, or emergency receiving facility.

+5. FEES FOR SERVICE, SUPPLIES AND EQUIPMENT:

+- a.
 When a ground ambulance has been dispatched and ambulance personnel and/or equipment are directly involved with patient care in situations where an EMS aircraft transports, then the ambulance service shall be entitled to charge an appropriate fee for its service, supplies and equipment. - b.
 Under no circumstances shall EMS transport personnel dispatched on an emergency 9-1-1 call attempt to collect for the service prior to the delivery of the patient at an appropriate medical facility.

-Reference No. 3060 Effective Date: 04/01/23 Supersedes: 04/01/22 Page 2 of 3
+Reference No. 3060 Effective Date: 09/19/24 Supersedes: 04/01/23 Page 2 of 3

-- ANNUAL RATE ADJUSTMENT: At the direction of ICEMA, the ambulance rates established under this section shall apply to all providers of ground based ambulance services. - a.
-ICEMA shall be responsible for calculating rate adjustments. - b.
+- 1. ANNUAL RATE ADJUSTMENT: At the direction of ICEMA, the ambulance rates established under this section shall apply to all providers of ground based ambulance services.

+- a.
+ICEMA shall be responsible for calculating rate adjustments.

+- b.
 The Consumer Price Index (CPI) adjustment shall be calculated by March 15 of each year.
 The CPI used shall be compiled and reported by the Bureau of Labor Statistics for the preceding 12-month period (January through December) utilizing the "Annual" column of the adjustment year.
-The following CPI selections shall be utilized: - All Urban Consumers - Not Seasonally Adjusted - Western Region, Los Angeles, Riverside, Orange Counties, CA - Medical Index - Transportation Index
+The following CPI selections shall be utilized:

+- All Urban Consumers

+- Not Seasonally Adjusted

+- S49C Riverside-San Bernardino-Ontario, CA

+- All Items (SA0) Index

+- Medical Care (SAM) Index